Juneteenth: A Time of Reflection and Rejoicing

 Join supporters and volunteers at the historic Black cemetery to place purple ribbons of remembrance on the gravestones and attend a short ceremony following in honor of those buried in Douglass Cemetery and the Juneteenth holiday.
 In partnership with the Social Responsibility Group (SRG) and the Friends of Douglass Cemetery.

-Enjoy traditional African American songs of struggle and freedom with the Washington Revels Jubilee Voices ensemble.
-The ensemble is committed to the preservation of African American history and traditions – presenting songs and stories of struggle and perseverance, trials and triumphs, as expressed through a cappella music, drama and dance.
-Inaugurated in 2010, the group now performs regularly at heritage sites throughout the Washington D.C. area, singing, sharing, and learning the stories of the people in those communities.
-Event is weather dependent.
+(301 King St.) Enjoy traditional African American songs of struggle and freedom with the Washington Revels Jubilee Voices ensemble.
+The ensemble is committed to the preservation of African American history and traditions – presenting songs and stories of struggle and perseverance, trials, and triumphs, as expressed through a cappella music, drama, and dance.
+The event is weather dependent.

 Juneteenth: A Time of Reflection and Rejoicing